fbpx

 Paddling in Moab

 One of the best ways to beat the heat during summer in Moab is by jumping in the water!
-Some of the best Moab summer activities are rafting and paddling.
+Some of the best Moab summer activities are rafting, kayaking and paddleboarding.
 The Colorado River runs right through town, along with a few tributaries scattered about, and it offers plenty of water fun for the summer months.

 Rafting the Colorado or Green Rivers in Moab is a very popular summer activity, so book your trip early.
 Both rivers offer plenty of sections of exciting rapids to raft, as well as some flat water sections to float for those who want to take it easy.